peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

  is null.

  * System.OutOfMemoryException:
-The exact result of the operation might be too big to fit in memory (or might require more than 2 gigabytes of memory to store).
+The exact result of the operation might be too big to fit in system memory (or might require more than 2 gigabytes of system memory to store).

 <a id="CanFitInDouble"></a>
 ### CanFitInDouble